 What worked nicely before doesn’t work nearly as well anymore.
 In order to find something to work, you need to use more criteria and filters or accept fewer trades.
 Obviously, this increases the risk of curve-fitting.

-How to develop and build a gap day trading strategy: how to play the gap
+How to develop and build a gap day trading strategy: how to play and trade the gap successfully

 Below are some very simple ways of how to look for day trading strategies based on gaps.
 These are in many ways naive and we are not using them ourselves in our trading.
 However, we believe they can be useful as examples.